open-obfuscator/doc/omvll/passes/anti-hook/index.md

 ## When to use it?

-You should enable this protecting for all your sensitive functions.
+You may want to enable this for all sensitive functions.
 This pass introduces a very low overhead while still being efficient against Frida.

 ## How to use it?